 Principle 8 – Promote a corporate culture that is based on ethical values and behaviours

 The Board recognises that core values provide a framework which influences every level of the Company.
-The CFO and the Managing Director of the trading business take the lead in developing and promoting the corporate culture and ensure that employees understand the business values and behaviours required to ensure that we perform as one team with to deliver our business goals and maintain good employee relations.
+The CEO takes the lead in developing and promoting the corporate culture and ensure that employees understand the business values and behaviours required to ensure that we perform as one team with to deliver our business goals and maintain good employee relations.

 The Group is committed to employment policies which follow best practice, based on equal opportunities for all employees, irrespective of sex, gender reassignment, race, disability, sexual orientation, pregnancy and/or maternity, marital or civil partner status, religion or belief or age.